My father’s autobiography. http://www.ivorcatt.co.uk/776.htm

 From Ceylon, my mother had the choice of England, Australia or South Africa.
 Since my father had been so well received in the first world war when torpedoed off Cape Town, she chose South Africa, and a second boat took us to Durban.
 We were put up in a hotel 100 miles south down the coast in Margate.
 We spent six weeks there.
 Before leaving the boat from Ceylon, my mother saw an advert in the paper (which a sailor dropped – we were not allowed off the boat because of an epidemic in Durban) for a job in Cape Town University, and she got the post by letter.
 Some of the lecturers had gone off to the war.

 We got on a train which took three days and two nights to get to Cape Town.
 The train stopped for us to have meals, but we slept on the train.
-Professor Brown, head of Mathemtics Department, was at Cape Town station to meet us.
+Professor Brown, head of Mathematics Department, was at Cape Town station to meet us.
 My mother Enid was the first woman lecturer to work in the university.
-He put us in a boarding house, Rosendal (now gone), in Rondebosch, on the main road in Rondebosch below the university.
+He put us in a boarding house, Rosendale (now gone), in Rondebosch, on the main road in Rondebosch below the university.
 Every Sunday we would take the train to Cape Town and visit the forces' Married Families Club.
 On one side of a door was a notice; "Missing, reported killed".
 On the other side of the door was a notice "Missing, reported prisoner."
+The strain on my mother must have been enormous.
 After a year, but later my mother said it was two years, my father appeared in the list of reported prisoner.
-The strain on my mother must have been enormous.
 That day was a very happy day.

 My sister and I went along the road to Rustenberg Girls' School, which took a few boys in the first form.
 Problems developed, because I would give my sister the slip on the way home along a busy road, so I was transferred to Rondebosch Boys' Preparatory School (RBPS, Roast Beef Pork Sausages), where I spent three years.
 I learnt Afrikaans every second day.
 We took holidays in Montagu and French Hoek, both of which I returned to visit in around 2000, 56 years later.
 (I have also returned to and again slept in the train which took us from Durban to Cape Town, now owned by the Kulper family and stationary in Robertson.)
 We lived mostly in Rondebosch, in the Ormonde Hotel (now gone) by the station and in the home of Sister Botha, but also for a short while in Claremont.